orb-community/pktvisor-website/docs/docs.md

 If you are interested in centralized collection using [remote write](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage), including to cloud providers, there is a [docker image available](https://hub.docker.com/r/ns1labs/pktvisor-prom-write) to make this easy.
 See [centralized_collection/prometheus](https://github.com/ns1labs/pktvisor/tree/develop/centralized_collection/prometheus) for more information.

+Also see [getorb.io](getorb.io) for information on connecting pktvisor agents to the Orb observability platform.

 ## REST API